ddelange/pipgrip/README.md

 #### pipgrip vs. pipdeptree

 For offline usage, [pipdeptree](https://github.com/naiquevin/pipdeptree) can inspect the current environment and show how the currently installed packages relate to each other.
 This however requires the packages to be pip-installed, and (despite warnings about e.g. cyclic dependencies) offers no form of dependency resolution since it's only based on the (single) package versions installed in the environment.
-Such shortcomings are avoided when using pipgrip, since packages don't need to be installed and all versions available to pip are considered.
+Such shortcomings are avoided when using pipgrip, since **packages don't need to be installed and all versions available to pip are considered**.

 ## Installation